dadhi/LempTest/README.md

 ### AspNetCoreSample project

-AspNetCoreSample is the .NET Core 3. example application consuming the CompileTimeDI package.
+AspNetCoreSample is the ASP .NET Core v3.1 example application consuming the CompileTimeDI package.
 So it installs the "CompileTimeDI" package from the Local feed (together with LempDotnetTool) and specifies some test service registrations from the AnotherLib project.
+Experiment here.